anoopsarkar/nlp-class-hw-archive/aligner/readme.md

     python score-alignments.py -i dice.a

-You will see the precision, recall and the alignment error rate (AER) scores of your alignments.
+You will see an ASCII-based graphical view of each alignment compared to the true alignment (guessed alignment versus sure and possible alignments from truth).
+At the end you will see the precision, recall and the alignment error rate (AER) scores of your alignments.
 For precision and recall, the higher the better.
 For AER the lower the better.

 ## Do it all at once